Video zur Finanzierung von Open-Access-Artikeln

 Open Access Books

-The Directory of Open Access Books (DOAB) listed 42 titles under the keyword Africa and 218 titles under African history as of March 2024.
+As of March 2024, the Directory of Open Access Books (DOAB) listed 42 titles under the keyword Africa and 218 titles under African History.
 In addition, there are open access books in African linguistics, for example those published by Language Science Press.

-In addition, there is a series of open access books in the African Studies Collection of the publisher Routledge that were unlocked in collaboration with Knowledge Unlatched.
 The Africa-Europe Group for Interdisciplinary Studies (AEGIS) publishes a book series with the publisher Brill.
-Books in the series are available in open access, albeit after an embargo period of two years.
-In addition to the titles published with Brill, CODESRIA lists a large number of other open access book titles on its website.
+Books in the AEGIS series are available in open access, albeit after an embargo period of two years.
+In addition to the titles published with Brill, CODESRIA lists a large number of open access book titles on its website.

 Disciplinary Repositories